 The carnival is a guest on your blog, but you are still in charge.
 Don’t feel obligated to post anything that makes you feel uncomfortable.

 Step 4: Write Your Post

 I try to start writing a draft of my blog carnival post long before my deadline.
 I collect pictures (good advice on finding pictures here) and quotations whenever I find something I like, and enter them into my post ahead of time.
-If I have the framework in place, then all I have to add at the last minute are the submission links, and the job doesn’t seem overwhelming.
+If I have the framework in place, then all I have to add at the last minute are the blog post links, and the job doesn’t seem overwhelming.

 Make sure you have the right to use any image you post.
-Either create a graphic yourself, or find something marked “Creative Commons” — and then follow the CC rules and give credit to the artist/photographer.
+Either create a graphic yourself or find something marked “Creative Commons” — and then follow the CC rules and give credit to the artist/photographer.

 Step 5: Add Something Extra

-Somewhere within your post, it’s nice to add a link to the current edition of our partner carnival: the Carnival of Mathematics.
+Somewhere within your post, it’s nice to add a link to the current edition of the Carnival of Mathematics.
 They in turn should link back to your post — or rather, the next edition of the carnival should do so, if they remember.
 In this way, we help support each other.

 Step 6: Time To Publish

 Putting together a blog carnival can be a lot of work, but I hope you will enjoy “meeting” new bloggers through their submissions.
 I love that part of being a host.

 When your carnival is finally published, you may want to email or tweet all the participating bloggers and encourage them to post a link on their own blogs or social media.
 Whether you send out a request for links or not, you will almost certainly get several math bloggers linking to your carnival.
 Everyone has been very supportive that way.